 AMY GOODMAN: Of the Orthodox Party?

 MAX LESNIK: Orthodox Party, the same party that Fidel Castro belong at that time.
-I met Fidel in the University of Havana, year 1949, where I was only eighteen years old.
-Fidel was maybe twenty, twenty-one.
+I met Fidel in the University of Havana, year 1949, where I was only 18 years old.
+Fidel was maybe 20, 21.
 Both together fought — not the revolution, but in some way I started with the student movement fighting for reforms and going to all — the way the student at that time in Cuba did, fighting the police.

 Then happened something incredible.
 At that time, Cuba was a democracy, but with defects, corruption, but democracy like your organization Democracy Now!
 But that system was overthrown by Batista.
 He was a sergeant in the ’33 revolution, and then he took power by arms in 1952.
 Then happened to Cuba the worst thing that can happen in a democracy: the overthrow of the system by a military group of — commanded by Batista, that was a senator at that time.